The European College of Phlebology supports Phlebology in Europe

 In all the European countries there is great heterogenicity with respect to physicians training in phlebology but also in respect to the reimbursement of modern treatment options.
 In order to standardize phlebological training the International Union of Phlebology (UIP) developed a curriculum for Phlebology in 2010.

-Cooperation of the European phlebological societies is key to reach a better recognition and venous care for our patients.
-ECoP represents most of the 24 national phlebology societies in Europe and will support them in developing guidelines, education and training programs.
+Cooperation of all European phlebology societies is key to reach a better recognition and venous care for our patients.
+ECoP represents 24 of the 30 national phlebology societies in Europe and will support them in developing guidelines, education and training programs.

 In order to further support this vision, the ECoP is intending to foster European guidelines, covering best medical care for the venous patient in Europe.

 The aim of ECoP is a good cooperation between all European societies and institutions involved in diagnosis and treatment of acute and chronic venous diseases to maintain a multidisciplinary Phlebology in Europe.